June 20th, 2016

 Add the eggs and vanilla.

 Combine the flour, baking soda, and salt in a medium bowl.
-Add the flour mixture to the sugar mixture and stir to combine.>
+Add the flour mixture to the sugar mixture and stir to combine.

 Add the chocolate chips and nuts.

 Using an ice cream scoop, drop cookies about 3 inches apart onto the paper-covered cookie sheet.
 If you bought two 12-ounce bags of chocolate chips, you should have some extra.
 That is—-if you haven’t already eaten them.
 I love chocolate chips, and I sometimes eat them right out of the bag.
 A good place to hide them is in the freezer—-behind a bag of frozen corn.
 But if you do still have some extras, you can add 3 or 4 more to the top of each cookie.
 This will ensure that they come out of the oven with lots of chocolate chips showing on top.
-Bake for 13 to 15 minutes at 350 or until slightly under-done.
+Bake for about 13 minutes at 350 or until slightly under-done.
 They will look more done after they have cooled for a few minutes on the pan.

 Makes about 48 cookies